videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

     layout: {
       type: "GRID", // "SPOTLIGHT" | "SIDEBAR",  Default : "GRID"
       priority: "SPEAKER", // "PIN", Default : "SPEAKER"
-      gridSize: 4, // MAX : 4
+      gridSize: 4, // MAX : 25
     },

     // highlight-next-line
-    // Theme of recording
+    // Theme of interactive livestream layout
     theme: "DARK", //  "LIGHT" | "DEFAULT"

     // highlight-next-line
-    // `mode` is used to either record video & audio both or only audio.
+    // `mode` is used to either interactive livestream video & audio both or only audio.
     mode: "video-and-audio", // "audio", Default : "video-and-audio"

     // highlight-next-line
-    // Quality of recording and is only applicable to `video-and-audio` type mode.
+    // Quality of interactive livestream and is only applicable to `video-and-audio` type mode.
     quality: "high", // "low" | "med",  Default : "med"

     //highlight-start
-    // This mode refers to orientation of recording.
+    // This mode refers to orientation of interactive livestream.
-    // landscape : Record the meeting in horizontally
+    // landscape : Start interactive livestream of the meeting in horizontally
-    // portrait : Record the meeting in vertically (Best for mobile view)
+    // portrait : Start interactive livestream of the meeting in vertically (Best for mobile view)
     //highlight-end
     orientation: "landscape", // "portrait",  Default : "landscape" };